-The RAP groups have completed the initial assessment of impairments to beneficial uses (Stage 1 Reports), identified sources, defined remediation and restoration needs (Stage 2 Reports), and prepared status reports.
+The local advisory committees (or their predecessors) have completed the initial assessment of impairments to beneficial uses (Stage 1 Reports), identified sources, defined remediation and restoration needs (Stage 2 Reports), and prepared status reports.
 Projects have been implemented to better define impairments and sources, remediate problems, restore habitat, remove contaminated sediments, and outline plans for strategic action.
 Efforts are now focused on re-evaluating the current status of each BUI and identifying and implementing the management actions needed to complete restoration of the impaired uses.

 Table 1 lists the current impairment status of all the beneficial uses in each Ohio AOC.
-A beneficial use was listed as impaired if it was impaired anywhere within the boundaries of the AOC.
-Several of the RAPs have prepared more detailed assessments that evaluate beneficial use impairment by subwatershed within their AOC, which allows for tracking of incremental progress.
+Several of the local advisory committees have prepared more detailed assessments that evaluate beneficial use impairment by subwatershed within their AOC, which allows for tracking of incremental progress.
 Incrementally delisting subwatersheds within an AOC when all beneficial uses have been removed for those waters is offered as an option in the United States Policy Committee's (USPC) 2001 Delisting Principles and Guidelines and this approach is recommended for Ohio's larger AOCs with multiple subwatersheds.

 Ohio EPA acknowledges that a binational team is currently working on implementing Annex 1 of the 2012 GLWQA and any binational policies developed will supersede the 2001 USPC guidelines.
-As soon as new binational policy or guidelines are established, Ohio EPA will review and revise this guidance as needed.
+As soon as new binational policy or guidelines are established, Ohio EPA will review and revise guidance as needed.

-l Beneficial Use Impairment Ashtabula Black Cuyahoga Maumee BUI 1: Restrictions on Fish Consumption Impaired Impaired Impaired Impaired Restrictions on Wildlife Consumption Not Impaired Not Impaired Not Impaired Impaired BUI 2: Tainting of Fish and Wildlife Flavor Not Impaired Not Impaired Not Impaired Not Impaired BUI 3: Degradation of Fish Populations Impaired Impaired Impaired Impaired Degradation of Wildlife Populations Not Impaired Not Impaired Not Impaired Impaired BUI 4: Fish Tumors or Other Deformities Impaired In Recovery Impaired Impaired BUI 5: Bird or Animal Deformities or Reproductive Problems Not Impaired Not Impaired Not Impaired Not Impaired BUI 6: Degradation of Benthos Impaired Impaired Impaired Impaired BUI 7: Restrictions on Dredging Activities Impaired Impaired Impaired Impaired BUI 8: Eutrophication or Undesirable Algae Not Impaired Impaired Impaired Impaired BUI 9: Restrictions on Drinking Water Consumption or Taste & Odor Problems Not Impaired Not Impaired Not Impaired Not Impaired BUI 10: Beach Closings (Recreational Contact) Not Impaired Impaired Impaired Impaired BUI 11: Degradation of Aesthetics Not Impaired Impaired Impaired Impaired BUI 12: Added Costs to Agriculture or Industry Not Impaired Not Impaired Not Impaired Impaired BUI 13: Degradation of Phytoplankton and Zooplankton Populations NA NA NA Unknown Loss of Fish Habitat Impaired Impaired Impaired Impaired BUI 14: Loss of Wildlife Habitat Not Impaired Not Impaired Not Impaired Impaired
+Beneficial Use Impairment Ashtabula Black Cuyahoga Maumee BUI 1: Restrictions on Fish Consumption Removed 2014 Removed 2016 Impaired Impaired 5011.
+Restrictions on Wildlife Consumption Not Impaired Not Impaired Not Impaired Impaired BUI 2: Tainting of Fish and Wildlife Flavor Not Impaired Not Impaired Not Impaired Not Impaired BUI 3: Degradation of Fish Populations Removed 2014 Impaired Impaired Impaired Degradation of Wildlife Populations Not Impaired Not Impaired Not Impaired Not Impaired BUI 4: Fish Tumors or Other Deformities Impaired In Recovery Impaired Impaired BUI 5: Bird or Animal Deformities or Reproductive Problems Not Impaired Not Impaired Not Impaired Not Impaired BUI 6: Degradation of Benthos Removal Pending 2018 Impaired Impaired Impaired BUI 7: Restrictions on Dredging Activities Impaired Impaired Impaired Impaired BUI 8: Eutrophication or Undesirable Algae Not Impaired Removed 2016 Impaired Impaired BUI 9: Restrictions on Drinking Water Consumption or Taste & Odor Problems Not Impaired Not Impaired Not Impaired Not Impaired BUI 10: Beach Closings (Recreational Contact) Not Impaired Impaired Impaired Impaired BUI 11: Degradation of Aesthetics Not Impaired Impaired Removed 2017 Impaired BUI 12: Added Costs to Agriculture or Industry Not Impaired Not Impaired Not Impaired Removed 2015 BUI 13: Degradation of Phytoplankton and Zooplankton Populations N/A N/A N/A Not Impaired Loss of Fish Habitat Removed 2014 Impaired Impaired Impaired BUI 14: Loss of Wildlife Habitat Not Impaired Not Impaired Not Impaired Impaired

-Table 1 - Status of Ohio AOC Beneficial Use Impairments
+Table 1 - Status of Ohio AOC Beneficial Use Impairments (as of December 2017)

-Note: BUI status listed as unknown in previous documents has been defined as impaired, not impaired or NA.
-Restoration targets have been met and BUI will be removed in 2014.
+Note: BUI status listed as unknown in previous documents have been defined impaired, not impaired or N/A.